More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 In capitalist societies, the politically primary form of this is control over the labor of others through ownership of the means of production: the ability to privatize gains, direct revenues, and compel workers to further an owner's goals.
 But production and sale are not the only sources of use values that matter to people.
 There are many others that don't involve markets or wage relations at all.
 Family life, friendships, sexual and romantic relationships, the maintenance of households and communities — all of these require labor.
 Much of that labor is difficult or impossible to commodify, because people don't want to obtain everything that matters to them through the market.[15]

 What follows from this?
-Since institutionalized power asymmetries make it possible to extract these without reciprocating, individuals will seek to do so.
-Any arrangement that allows this can become a class-societal benefit, a material stake in the maintenance of class rule.[16][17]
+Since institutionalized power asymmetries make it possible to obtain these without reciprocating, individuals will seek to do so.
+Any arrangement that allows this can become a class-societal benefit, a material stake in its maintenance.[16][17]
 And the more such arrangements exist, the more normal the whole thing feels.

 How non-market exploitation is maintained

-Since these use values can't be extracted through employment contracts, the coercion works differently.
+Since these use values can't be obtained through employment contracts, the coercion works differently.
 Four mechanisms stand out:[18]

 Devaluation of labor.
 Certain kinds of work (domestic labor, care for children and the elderly, emotional support) are culturally coded as duties, as expressions of love, or as not-really-work.
 This makes it invisible as exploitation even to those performing it.